What are the types of steak you most often see?

 On the other hand, a Boneless Ribeye steak averages about $15 to $20 per pound at most Grocery stores, and $40 to $60 in a restaurant.
 Of course, you may find cheaper or more expensive Ribeye steaks, depending on when you buy them.

-Keep in mind that the price you pay doesn’t always reflect the quality.
+Keep in mind that the price you pay doesn’t always reflect the quality as there are cheaper steaks out there that are great eating.

 Learn how to choose a high-quality cut and save yourself some money!